jj5/www.jjlab.net/README.md

 Run the install.sh script to get:

-* git submodules in 'ext' directory
+* git submodules in the 'ext' directory
 * composer dependencies in the 'vendor' directory

 ## Configuration